 - Peerless – Peak 9: For those who want to ski or ride moguls, fearless Peerless is for you.
 With a nice wide trail, there is a line for every skier, so give it a whirl.

-- Centennial – Peak 10: If you’re in the mood for a long cruiser run, Centennial is for you.
+- Centennial – Peak 10: If you’re in the mood for a long cruiser run steep enough to be considered expert terrain, Centennial is for you.
 This trail is accessed via the Falcon Super Chair, near Ten Mile Station Restaurant.

 - White Crown – Peak 8: If off piste is what you desire, look no further than White Crown.
 Advanced skiers and riders can access White Crown via the T-Bar and the natural beauty of Colorado.